alii/fixturekit/README.md

 ### Fixture Dependencies

 Fixtures can depend on other fixtures.
-Dependencies are automatically detected and managed:
+Dependencies are automatically detected and managed.
+All fixtures are executed sequentially in dependency order - even if some fixtures could theoretically run in parallel, they will be executed one after another for predictable behavior:

 ```typescript
 const testFixtures = fixtures({